MakingSense/makingsense.github.io/4-flows/doppler-flow.md

     * Some other developers in the team do a quick code review.
     * After someone else has reviewed and signed off on the feature it could be merged to `upstream/develop` (see [working with pull requests]).
     * If something is wrong, discussion can continue in the _pull request_ and fixes can be push to the _feature_ branch .
 When all issues are fixed it could be merged

 4. Sprint finishes

     * `upstream/develop` branch is merged to a new _version branch_ in `upstream` repository (see  [merge remote branches]).
     * Preparation to production is done in the new _version branch_

 5. QA in _version branch_ branch

-    * When the client and QA team detect issues in _version branch_, they are fixed intermediately
+    * When QA team detect issues on regression stage in _version branch_, they are fixed intermediately
     * In order to fix them, our developer creates a new branch, the steps are like in points `1`, `2` and `3` but based on _version branch_ branch in place of `develop`.
     * _version branch_ is fairly often merged to `develop`.
     * When QA stage finish, _version branch_ is merged to _master_.